shenef/xav/README.md

 - Sequential memory access
 - Only a single index needed for SCD/encoding.
 - No interpreter overhead.
-- TQ: Can directly use already handled frames for encoding, for metric comparison as well by utilizing `vship` API directly instead of using VapourSynth based CVVDP with inefficient seeking/decoding/computing.
+- TQ: Can directly use already handled frames for encoding, for metric comparison as well by utilizing `vship` API directly instead of using VapourSynth based implementations with inefficient seeking/decoding/computing & external process overhead.

 **`Av1an` on the other hand:**
 Relies on Python -> Vapoursynth -> FFmpeg -> Encoder and it means multiple pipe/subprocess calls with serialization overhead.
 And it must also parse and execute `.vpy` scripts.